|

 Libraries and applications that have dependencies that use HighFive must be able to agree on a common version of HighFive they want to use.
 Otherwise, during the final linking phase, multiple definitions of the same HighFive symbols will exist, and they linker will pick one (arbitrarily); which is only safe if all definitions are identical.

 The script to check everything is unwieldy.
-Here's a summary of what it attemps to do.
+Here's a summary of what it attempts to do.

 There's three downstream project in play: dependent_library is a library that uses HighFive in its public API, application is an executable that uses HighFive directly, test_dependent_library is an application that uses dependent_library its purpose is to check that our users can write CMake code that makes them integrate well with other projects.